 Data collection is easy and lazy, meaning construction is hard and vigilant.
 What is left today is a vast wasteland of data sold as an investment in the future of unknown unknowns.
-Investment is now of a junk status – data junk that is.
-We have a new modern California Gold Rush, where again merchants (data related) make excessive profits over miners (hapless users).
+Investment is now of a junk status – data junk, that is.
+We have a new modern California Gold Rush, where merchants (data related) make excessive profits over miners (hapless users).
 The shuffling of the pan is now being replaced by an ad hoc query and analytics interface used in search of a golden signal without much guidance from and understanding of the whole and dynamics.
 Our attention, a most precious and protected resource, is now wasted on tiny deposits of data swishing around in the pan.
 Vendors have cleverly moved the costs to users, and users seem content with simplistic though not very fruitful forms of data manipulation.
 One prominent observability vendor goes so far as to emphasize the doing (with data) in their marketing material as opposed to what we would expect of information and intelligence – sensing, signifying, and synthesizing.

 The left is about the What, whereas the right is the How.
 The right is more adept at identifying problems; the left, on the other hand, aims to detail the problem when found by the right.
 For the right, situational awareness is of utmost importance and prominence; for the left, it is event datum mostly devoid of an overarching context.
-The left has a preference for sequential, with tracing and logging being the main examples here, while the right is far more parallel in its processing.
-The right is concerned with the synthesis of information, whereas the left is fixated with analysis and categorization.
+The left preference is sequential, with tracing and logging being the main examples here, while the right is far more parallel in its processing.
+The right is concerned with synthesizing information, whereas the left is fixated on analysis and categorization.
 The left sees the trees, calls trace trees, the right the forest, an ecological system.
-The right is attuned to consistency, fast approximations of the state of the system and environment, whereas it is the confirmation, incredibly slow and laborious, that the left favors most.
-The left relies on users to reactively search a data (re)collection, while the right actively suggests based on pattern recognition.
+The right is attuned to consistency, fast approximations of the system’s state and environment, whereas it is the incredibly slow and laborious confirmation that the left favors most.
+The left relies on users to reactively search a data (re)collection, while the right actively formulates suggestions based on pattern recognition.